sjohann81/urest/README.md

 ### 8.6 - Content-type

-- 0 - reserved
-- 1 - json encoded
-- 2 - raw base64 encoded
-- 3 - raw
+The content-type field is used to describe the actual format of data encoded in the payload.
+Only three formats are presented in this specification, and other formats may be used in the future.
+This field is represented as three bits, and the meaning of these bits is: '001' - json encoded (type 1), '010' - raw base64 encoded (type 2) and '011' - raw (type 3).
+Other values ('000' and '100' to '111') are reserved for future use.

 ### 8.7 - Payload encoding

+Payload encoding follows the type of content specified in the content-type header field.
+The most common encoding used is type 1 (json encoded) and this encoding scheme should be used at least on the first request, as a URI representing a resource must be present.
+The application of different formats is specified as:

 - Type 1 (json encoded) -  On a request method, data should start with a 'uri' field, containing the relative path to the resource in the server.
 For both requests and responses, data is encoded in aditional fields, containing the application specific data format.
-Traditional URL encoded fields (using something like '/urlencoded?firstname=sid&lastname=sloth') are not supported.
+Traditional URI encoded fields (using something like '/urlencoded?firstname=sid&lastname=sloth') are not supported.
+If binary data is transfered in a field, it should be represented using base64 encoding.
-- Type 2 (raw base64 encoded)
+- Type 2 (raw base64 encoded) - Binary data, plain text, represented using base64 encoding.
-- Type 3 (raw)
+- Type 3 (raw) - Binary data, optimized for less overhead and used on large transfers.

 ## 9 - Unicast / multicast